lread/markdown-test/dir1/dir2/dir3/test.md

 Check on various language strings for Clojure:

+Clojure
 ```Clojure
 (+ 1 2 3)
 ```

+CLJ (checking if caps ok)
 ```CLJ
 (+ 1 2 3)
 ```

+cljs
 ```cljs
 (+ 1 2 3)
 ```

+cljc
 ```cljc
 (+ 1 2 3)
 ```

+ClojureScript is not recognized as Clojure
 ```ClojureScript
 (+ 1 2 3)
 ```